 Hagler vs Hearns.
 Next to The St. Valentine’s Day Massacre, maybe the most famous boxing match in middleweight history.
 Billed as simply “The Fight,” what is there to say about the thrilling brawl that came to be known as “The Eight Minutes of Fury” which hasn’t already been said?

 The opening three minutes, easily one of the most exciting first rounds ever, has been described and celebrated over and over again.
 First Hearns hurt Hagler and cut him.
 Then Hagler came back and hurt Hearns.
 Non-stop punching, three minutes of incredible, frenzied warfare and the crowd in Las Vegas and the millions watching around the world could scarcely believe what they were witnessing.
-One always hopes for action and drama and excitement when one buys a ticket to see a boxing match, but this was beyond all expectations, all hopes.
+One always hopes for action and drama and excitement when one buys a ticket for a boxing match, but this was beyond all expectations, all hopes.

 But if it was a dream for fans of furious, hardcore, non-stop action, it also turned out to be a nightmare for Thomas Hearns and everyone rooting for “The Hit Man.”
 How could he hope to win in a match where his advantages in height and reach counted for nothing?
 Where Marvelous Marvin Hagler had taken his best punches and, instead of dropping to the floor, had dug in and returned fire with a vengeance?

 Having been forced into a hellacious slugfest by Hagler’s attack at the opening bell, Hearns struck first, landing a huge right uppercut which briefly stunned the champion and prompted him to hold on to force a pause in the action.
 Hearns might then have tried to slow the pace and establish his jab, clinch when Hagler got inside, make it a match where he could box the champion and score points.
 But, being the natural born warrior that he was, he did none of those things.
 Instead, he went for the knockout.